shuckc/verilog-utils/README.markdown

 hash
 ----
-jenins.v - a framed byte-wise Jenkins hash-code calculator serialMap.v - a key-to-value map data structure.
+jenkins.v - a framed byte-wise Jenkins hash-code calculator serialMap.v - a key-to-value map data structure.
 Implemented using a l inear probe looked seeded by the key's hash.
 Module parameterised by k/v sizes.